Isfahan Seminary: The period of confrontation with governments

 The fourth period of Isfahan seminary is equal to the governments of Afsharid dynasty, Zand dynasty, Qajar dynasty and Pahlavi dynasty.
-The rulers of these regimes were incompetent and lowly people and did not pay attention to culture and science, and their only goal was to "accumulate treasures" and "give concessions" to foreign countries.
+During the 19th and early 20th centuries, some "concessions" were given to foreign countries.
 Economic poverty led to the acceptance of any kind of contract with foreign governments and led to cultural invasion.
 Among the agreements was the acceptance of the establishment of foreign schools in Iran, which some countries such as Britain, Germany, France and Russia established in Iran.
-Setareye Sobh School was one of the schools that opened in Isfahan in September 1910, while Julfa School used to train students in this city.
+Setare-ye Sobh School was one of the schools that opened in Isfahan in September 1910, while Julfa School used to train students in this city.

 Safavid period

 During the Safavid period, due to the severe pressures on the Shiites in the Ottoman Empire, some Shiite scholars of Jabal Amel emigrated to Iran to seize the opportunity of this political opening and to promote the Shiite religion.
 Shah Tahmasb Safavid (r.
 1524–1576) played the most important role in welcoming these immigrant scholars.
 Some of these scholars played a role in the formation of the Isfahan Seminary.
 During the reign of Shah Tahmasb, due to the Shah's special care for the Ulama and also his personal belief and commitment to the rules of Sharia, the Shiite scientific fields flourished and gained special influence.
 After Shah Tahmasb, during the reign of Shah Ismail II (r.
 1576–1577) due to the Shah's tendency to Sunni, Shiite scholars were isolated and even the Shah tried to kill them.
 After Shah Ismail II in the reign of Mohammad Khodabanda (r.
 1578–1587) no attention was paid to the seminary.
 With the establishment of the reign of Shah Abbas I Safavid (r.
 1588–1629) and his actions, Shiite scholars gained more influence, so much so that it can be said that the Isfahan Seminary was actually established during his time.